UU-Human-Evolution/1MB335/Lab7.md

 However, as we are only interested on **reconstructing the phylogeny** of our sequences, we are going to **modify only a few of the settings**.

-- The first one is the Evolution Model, which can be done through the Site Model tab.
+- The first one is the Evolution Model, which can be done through the **Site Model tab**.
 - As we are going to use the same model IQTree selected and BEAST only has integrated models for JC69, TN93, HKY and GTR, you **may need to modify one of these** to adapt it to your actual model.
 This can be done by modifying the XML file (explained here: https://beast.community/custom_substitution_models) or from BEAUTi by following this table (source: https:// justinbagley.rbind.io/2016/10/11/setting-dna-substitution-models-beast/)

 ![BEAST Model Setup table](./Figures/BEAST2-model-setup.png)